valdelmeglio/flaskAPIs/README.md

 ``` Bash
 $ pip install -r requirements.txt
 ```
-Once downloaded the moviesRating project, open a terminal window and move to the project folder, then type:
+Once downloaded the flaskAPIs project, open a terminal window and move to the project folder, then type:
 ``` Bash
 $ python flaskApi.py
 ```